sujoung/debuggedDDQ/README.md

 If you scroll down a bit, you can see QUICK START LOCALLY section.
 There you can select what kind of environment you have now then it will give you a command.

-4) When training, please modify the `train_k3.bash`.
+4) If you want to do some training, please modify the `train_k3.bash`.
 k3 means 3 planning steps.
 You can put your desired number of planning step K-1 on this argument `--planning_steps` which is 2 now.
 After adjustment you can run `bash train_k3.bash`.
 (You can rename the `.bash` file)

 5) If You don't want to train, you can use my trained model which is trained on 500 epochs.
 In that case, you can run `bash test_ddq_k5.bash`.
-If you want to see 10 sample test dialogs, you can modify `--episodes` flag to 10.
+If you want to see 10 sample test dialogs, you can modify `--episodes` flag to `10`.
 Be aware the argument with the flag `--trained_model_path`.
 This requires the `.p`(pickle) file of the last training epoch.
 If you don't want to train a new model, you can just leave it as it is.
 The model that I have trined is passed on that argument already in the `.bash` file

+6) If you want to have a visualized learning curve, you can run :
+`python draw_learning_curve.py --cmd 0 --result_file *RESULT JSON FILE*`
+The sample result file is on `debuggedDDQ/src/deep_dialog/checkpoints/DDQAgent/agt_9_performance_records.json`.

 ## Requirement
 * python 2.7 (conda environment is strongly recommended)